lbfalvy/web-process-host/README.md

     it as ssoon as the contents of the iframe load.
 Do not use this unless you know that no other process is displaying anything, because it silently overrides the current location.
+  - title(title): void
+    Change the document title
+  - favicon(url): void
+    Change the displayed icon
+- Interact with the history API
+  - go(offset): void
+    Go back or forward in history
+  - history(): length
+    Detect the length of the history stack
+  - onPopState(port): void
+    Send any popstate events through the message port.
+You can close the channel by sending anything through it.
+  - pushState(data, title, url): void
+    Push on the history stack
+  - replaceState(data, title, url): void
+    Replace the current history entry with a new one